 Jackson Marine Corporation later merged with Zapata Gulf Marine of Houston, Texas and Gulf Fleet of Houston, Texas.
 The company became the largest shipping company in the world with a total of four hundred fifteen vessels.
 Tidewater Incorporated of New Orleans, Louisiana at that time had about two hundred seventy five vessels.

-In 2005, the tug was acquired by Arthur Fournier of Fournier Towing of Belfast, Maine.
+In 2005, the tug was acquired by Arthur Fournier of the Fournier Towing and Ship Service of Belfast, Maine.
 Where she was renamed as the Escort.
 The tug primarily worked as an escort and assist vessel in Buzzards Bay, and the Cape Cod Canal in Massachusetts.

 In 2006, she was acquired by McAllister Towing and Transportation of New York, New York.
 Where she was renamed as the Michael J. McAllister.